DrAlzahraniProjects/csusb_fall2024_cse6550_team/README.md

-# Team 5 HelloWorld App with Streamlit and Jupyter
+# Team 5 HelloWorld App with Streamlit

-This Docker container runs both a Streamlit app at `/team5` and a Jupyter Notebook at `/team5/jupyter`, accessible via port 80 without needing to specify a port in the URL.
+This Docker container runs a Streamlit app.

 ## How to Run